GiulioSalvi/SurvivalRoyale/README.md

 The main tool to compile and run the project is the [GNU Make](https://en.wikipedia.org/wiki/Make_(software)) file that is placed in the root folder: when cloning this repository for the first time it is **mandatory** to run the target `setup` that will set up your workspace for you.
 Then you might want to run the target `all` for compiling all the modules of the project.
 Alternatively, you can run any of the targets starting with `go` which will compile and run the project for you: the project can be run with several interactive modes and configurations.

-On Windows systems, the project requires to be run on the [Windows Terminal app](https://apps.microsoft.com/detail/9n0dx20hk701).
+On Windows systems, the project's *TUI* requires to be run on the [Windows Terminal app](https://apps.microsoft.com/detail/9n0dx20hk701).

 If you desire to regenerate the [Doxygen](https://en.wikipedia.org/wiki/Doxygen) documentation, you can run the target `gen-docs` but you need to have Doxygen installed on your system.